-This course covers the Florida rules of civil procedures.
-It also includes preparation for pleadings, motions and discovery documents, as well as for trial and appeals.
+This course covers the federal and Florida rules of civil procedures.
+It also includes preparation of pleadings, motions and discovery documents.
+Students are strongly encouraged to complete OST 1100 and OST 2335 prior to taking this course.

-Torts (3)
+PLA 2273 - Torts (3)

-Prerequisite: PLA 1003 and PLA 1104 and PLA 2201
+Prerequisite: PLA 1003 and PLA 1104 and PLA 2201.